utap2/utap2/docs/rst/installation.rst

 SINGULARITY_HOST_COMMAND
                                    Singularity command on the host.

-                                   **for example:** if singularity is installed as module named Singularity on the host then the command will be :”ml
+                                   **for example:** if singularity is installed as module named Singularity on the host then the command will be: ”ml
                                    Singularity”

                                    **The default is:** SINGULARITY_HOST_COMMAND=None